viren242/react-redux-project/redux-starter/README.md

-# WHAT IS THIS PROJECT ABOUT?
+# React Redux Project

-Implemented "COUNTER" using State Management with "REDUX".
+This is a 'Counter' application using State Management with 'Redux'.

-# Redux Project

 ## Redux project explanation